Being One in God

 Agape love brings the oil of forgiveness and peace, making things go more smoothly.
 God’s words to husbands and wives, which we are exploring here, are the foundation of marital life for Christians, but generalizations about what a marriage should be that are not based upon God’s design are just human opinions.
 There are many patterns of happy marital unions in God’s kingdom, some of which would not appeal to everyone, but the Lord as the foundation makes it work.

 Some unions start out more compatible, while others less so.
-Part of marital growth and compatibility is learning to blend what each partner brings rather than insisting that our partner be more like “us…our parent…society’s ideal…our friend or neighbor’s spouse.. images in society…or whoever.”
+Part of marital growth and compatibility is learning to blend what each partner brings rather than insisting that our partner be more like “us…our parent…society’s ideal…our friend or neighbor’s spouse.. images in society…whoever.”
 It is impossible to talk about everything beforehand that arises in living together.
 Marriage equals growth, but some are surprised that growth is required along with love and acceptance.

 Each spouse has some things we bring into relationships that we believe to be the right way to do things, big and small.
 Often we don’t even realize we have these assumptions going on underneath until they show up as conflict.
-There are jokes about the small things like how the toothpaste tube is to be squeezed or other habits as well as those larger issues such as patterns of communication, who does what work needed for home and family, expectations around celebrations and holidays, expressions of love and affection, and many many other important areas.
+There are jokes about the small things like how the toothpaste tube is to be squeezed or other habits as well as those larger issues such as patterns of communication, who does what work needed for home and family, expectations around celebrations and holidays, expressions of love and affection, and many many other important relationship areas.

 Our Lord created us for relationships, intending that we would enjoy our relationship with Him and with each other.
 The spouse who is able to love their partner and enjoy being with them more than with any other has been given a great gift, indeed!
 God is love, and He is the expert on marital love as well as every other kind of love required to grow up into in Him.
 He has all our differences in background, childhood, values, habits, family traditions, and beliefs covered.

-God knows the need and lack in our partner than we can fulfil.
+God knows the needs, the lack that our partner has when our needs are not met.
 We need not allow our focus to be pulled to those differences and away from God.
-It’s human nature to focus on what’s wrong more than what’s right, but we are not of the flesh, but of the spirit when Christ is dwelling within.
-If in doubt of the human addiction to bad news, check it out.
-Though there are the occasional “feel-good” stories included these days, it’s not typically the good news that makes the headlines.
-What sells the news in any format is the bad news.
-But this is not God’s way:
+It’s human nature to focus on what’s wrong more than what’s right, but we are not of the flesh, but of the spirit with Christ dwelling within.
+As someone said, we learn to focus on what is strong, not what is wrong.
+Unfortunately, humans seem addicted to bad news and that’s what the media sells.
+Though there are the occasional feel-good stories included these days, it’s not typically the good news that makes the headlines.

 “But the wisdom from above is first of all pure, then peace-loving, gentle, accommodating, full of mercy and good fruit, impartial, and sincere.
+Peacemakers who sow in peace reap the fruit of righteousness.”
+James 3:17-18 Berean

 His wisdom applied in marriages is at first pure.
 Pure wisdom is without guile, selfish motives, or intent to manipulate.
 That takes a mature Christian!
-There is no hidden intent or "game-playing” behavior found in honest hearts seeking to be joined in Him.
+There is no hidden intent or game-playing behavior found in honest hearts seeking to be joined in Him.
 His wisdom growing within us always has the heart intent of peace, being gentle and accommodating.
 We are not to be peacemakers in the world alone, but peacemakers created by God to live with our spouses in unity.

-God knows who we need, whether it is someone much like ourselves or more in the “opposites attract” category of relationships.
+God knows who we need, whether it is someone much like ourselves or more in the opposites attract category of relationships.
 God even has us covered when we did not surrender to His choosing in a life partner.
 Whether God is in charge of a couple’s choices or not, there are times when lack of understanding brings discord, overwhelming one or the other spouse.
 That’s why it’s recommended for Christians to share a faith in God.

-The Holy Spirit is the “tie that binds,” our strongest commonality in union with another:
+The Holy Spirit is the tie that binds, our strongest commonality in union with another:

 “And if one prevail against him, two shall withstand him; and a threefold cord is not quickly broken.”
 Ecclesiastes 4:12 KJV